Western Animation: Blue's Clues

 - "Math!" has a variation: The first clue is an ice cube.
 However, Steve just got done counting ice cubes in a tray (10 to be exact)... and is about to have a heart attack over the prospect of 10 clues.

 - Similarly, a clue is seen on a carton of orange juice in "Blue's Surprise at 2 O'Clock".
 Steve just drank some after being told of the clue.
 Cue Steve thinking he drank the clue.

 - Excited Kids' Show Host: Steve goes (very close to) BERSERK when he finds a clue for the first time.

 - Foreshadowing: A rather brilliant example is implemented in "Blue is Frustrated": The first clue, the sink, is discovered (and drawn) from the floor looking up, making it look like the sink is taller than it is.
 The answer to this game of Blue's Clues is that Blue is frustrated over trying to brush her teeth... because she can't reach her toothbrush.

 - Happily Married: Mr. Salt and Mrs. Pepper.
-They even have a baby named Paprika and, later, another named Cinnamon.
+They have two children, Paprika and Cinnamon.